CampusLabs/arion/README.md

 partition only has one message being sent or retried at any given time so partition order is preserved.

-Synchronous and asynchronous message production are supported:
+Synchronous, asynchronous, and websocket message production are
+supported:

 ### Synchronous Message Production